MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 [**Microsoft Entra Private Access**](~/global-secure-access/concept-private-access.md): Removes the risk and operational complexity of legacy VPNs while boosting user productivity.
 Quickly and securely connects remote users from any device and any global network to private apps—on-premises, across clouds, and anywhere in between.

-[**Microsoft Entra Verified ID**](~/verified-id/decentralized-identifier-overview.md) (seeded quantity of 10 face checks per month, per license): Issues and verifies workplace credentials, citizenship, education status, certifications, or any unique identity attributes in a global ecosystem designed for more secure interaction between people, organizations, and devices.
+[**Microsoft Entra Verified ID**](~/verified-id/decentralized-identifier-overview.md): Issues and verifies workplace credentials, citizenship, education status, certifications, or any unique identity attributes in a global ecosystem designed for more secure interaction between people, organizations, and devices.

-## Microsoft Entra Suite feature guides
+### Microsoft Entra Suite feature guides

-To help you get the most out of your Microsoft Entra Suite trial, we recommend you work through the following how-to guides to help ensure a more secure environment for your organization:
+To help you get the most out of your Microsoft Entra Suite trial, we recommend you review the following how-to guides to help ensure a more secure environment for your organization:

 - [Deploy identify protection](~/id-protection/how-to-deploy-identity-protection.md): Deploy security controls to enhance identification and protection of risky users.
 - [Enact access reviews](~/id-governance/deploy-access-reviews.md): Conduct an access review to ensure appropriate system access within your enterprise.